cavaliercoder/cavaliercoder.github.io/_posts/2015-12-27-recommended-reading.md

 title:  "Recommended reading"
 ---

+I have had the great privilege of being mentored by world class people like Jim Collins, Eric Ries, Jez Humble, Jim Whitehurst, Patrick Lencioni, Kernighan and Ritchie, folks from the Google SRE team and many more leaders in business and IT operations through their elaborate and refined writings.

 To me, the best measure of a book is whether it changes the way I think.
-For those that do, there is no better way to digest a book than to share it with others, adopt a common language and share insights and perspectives.

 The books in this list (in no particular order) are those which have had such an effect on me, as both an IT professional, and as a person.

 If you read any of these, please leave some thoughts in the comment section